 Few of us own just one pair of outdoor shoes, no matter how comfortable we find them we tend to have at least one pair for work, another for more formal occasions or perhaps for church, maybe one for the beach or especially hot summer days, another for hiking, and one for athletic or recreational activities.
 And while there were plenty of offerings in all those initial categories among the therapeutic kybun shoes during their first five years of production, it wasn't until the launch of the new Cirrus sole in early 2017 that we could also get one we could actually wear to go running or playing recreational sports in.

-The Cirrus sole and its new successor, the Tropo, both still have a springy 'walk on air" effect produced by a honeycomb structure which creates an air cushion between the feet and ground -- but less so, by design, with a much lower profile.
+The Cirrus sole and its new successor, the Tropo, both still have a springy 'walk on air' effect produced by a honeycomb structure which creates an air cushion between the feet and ground -- but less so, by design, with a much lower profile.

 In addition to having less of a 'Rebound-Effect' due to that different profile, they also have less of a rolling action than the original Comfort Soles (now known as the Nimbus), which some people need a period of adjustment to become accustomed to), so most find they can walk perfectly normally in a kybun shoe with a Cirrus sole right away.

 Because they only have about 70% of the air-cushioning found in the Nimbus sole, all the shoes with a Cirrus or a Tropo sole also come with a removable insole to provide additional cushioning (which might be particularly important for people suffering from heel pain, for example.)